gofiber/fiber/docs/api/middleware/csrf.md

 ### Referer Checking

 For HTTPS requests, this middleware performs strict referer checking.
-Even if a subdomain can set or modify cookies on your domain, it can't force a user to post to your application since that request won't come from your own exact domain.
+Even if a subdomain can set or modify cookies on your domain, it can't force a user to post to your application, since that request won't come from your own exact domain.

 :::caution
 When HTTPS requests are protected by CSRF, referer checking is always carried out.